SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 ### Resolve person

 Returns a single matching user value so it can be assigned to a column of type person.
-If there are no matches, or multiple matches, this action errors out.
+If there are no matches or multiple matches, this action errors out.

 ### Send an HTTP request to SharePoint